react-navigation/react-navigation.github.io/versioned_docs/version-6.x/handling-safe-area.md

 We try to apply proper insets on the UI elements of the navigators to avoid being overlapped by such items.
 The goal is to (a) maximize usage of the screen (b) without hiding content or making it difficult to interact with by having it obscured by a physical display cutout or some operating system UI.

-While React Navigation handles safe areas for the built-in UI elements by default, your own content also needs to handle it to ensure that content isn't hidden by these items.
+While React Navigation handles safe areas for the built-in UI elements by default, your own content may also need to handle it to ensure that content isn't hidden by these items.

 It's tempting to solve (a) by wrapping your entire app in a container with padding that ensures all content will not be occluded.
 But in doing so, we waste a bunch of space on the screen, as pictured in the image on the left below.
 What we ideally want is the image pictured on the right.

 ![Notch on the iPhone X](/assets/iphoneX/00-intro.png)

-While React Native exports a `SafeAreaView` component, it has some inherent issues, i.e. if a screen containing safe area is animating, it causes jumpy behavior.
-In addition, this component only supports iOS 10+ with no support for older iOS versions or Android.
-We recommend to use the [react-native-safe-area-context](https://github.com/th3rdwave/react-native-safe-area-context) library to handle safe areas in a more reliable way.
+While React Native exports a `SafeAreaView` component, this component only supports iOS 10+ with no support for older iOS versions or Android.
+In addition, it also has some issues, i.e. if a screen containing safe area is animating, it causes jumpy behavior.
+So we recommend to use the `useSafeAreaInsets` hook from the [react-native-safe-area-context](https://github.com/th3rdwave/react-native-safe-area-context) library to handle safe areas in a more reliable way.

+> Note: The `react-native-safe-area-context` library also exports a `SafeAreaView` component.
+While it works on Android, it also has the same issues related to jumpy behavior when animating.
+So we recommend always using the `useSafeAreaInsets` hook instead and avoid using the `SafeAreaView` component.

 The rest of this guide gives more information on how to support safe areas in React Navigation.